The Architecture of Bathing

 Summary

-I pair fifteen formal typologies with ways of experiencing architecture to frame the examination of the complex spatial experiences, social relationships, and cultural mythologies that lie beneath the surface of my subject.
-The many illustrations articulate relationships that baths can support, embed architecture into relational and material networks, and highlight how we meet the world both literally and symbolically.
+This is the first book to examine traditional and contemporary communal bathing cultures globally from the perspective of art, architecture and landscape.
+It is the culmination of years of studying, traveling, sketching, photographing, listening and sweating in hundreds of public bathing places around the world.
+Fifteen formal typologies pair with ways of experiencing architecture to frame bathing’s spatial experiences, social relationships, and cultural mythologies.
+Images articulate relationships that baths can support, embed architecture into relational and material networks, and highlight how we meet the world both literally and symbolically.
 Bathing practices articulate social attitudes towards race, class, gender, and sexuality, at times amplifying tensions between public and private, sacred and profane, ritual and habitual, nature and culture.
 Architectures of public bathing emerge as dynamic civic spaces, where outdated collective agreements fade and new ideas of being together are continually being tested.

 Press